ivaylopp/mdp-classwork-1/CONTRIBUTING.md

 - What are some possible drawbacks of the new feature?
 - What is the estimated cost of implementing the feature?

-**Pull requests for features will not be considered if they have not been evaluated and approved beforehand**
+**Pull requests will only be accepted for features that have been evaluated and approved beforehand**

 ## Reporting a bug